Russian sentenced to life in Ukraine's 1st war crimes trial

 While the east is now the focus of flighting, the conflict is not confined there.
 Powerful explosions were heard early Monday in Korosten, about 160 kilometers (100 miles) west of Kyiv, the town’s deputy mayor said.
 It was the third straight day of apparent attacks in the Zhytomyr District, Ukrainian news agencies reported.

-Becatoros reported from Donetsk.
+Becatoros reported from Kramatorsk, Ukraine.
 Associated Press journalists Yuras Karmanau in Lviv, Andrea Rosa in Kharkiv and other AP staffers around the world contributed.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine